mercadolibre/css-style-guide/README.md

 ## Comments

--Comment whenever necessary to explain the code.
+- Comment whenever necessary to explain the code.

 - Comment on a property if required.